Matthew 7:21: Commentary from the Church Fathers

 Jerome: For Scripture uses to take words for deeds; according to which the Apostle declares, They make confession that they know God, but in works deny him.
 (Tit.
 1:16.)

 Augustine: Let us not therefore think that this belongs to those fruits of which He had spoken above, when one says to our Lord, Lord, Lord; and thence seems to us to be a good tree; the true fruit spoken of is to do the will of God; whence it follows, But who doeth the will of my Father which is in heaven, he shall enter into the kingdom of heaven.

 Hilary of Poitiers: For obeying God's will and not calling on His name, shall find the way to the heavenly kingdom.

 Pseudo-Chrysostom: And what the will of God is the Lord Himself teaches, This is, (John 6:40.)
 He says, the will of him that sent me, that every man that seeth the Son and believeth on him should have eternal life.
 The word believe has reference both to confession and conduct.
 He then who does not confess Christ, or does not walk according to His word, shall not enter into the kingdom of heaven.

-Chrysostom: He said not he that doth My will, but the will of my Father, for it was fit so to adapt it in the mean while to their weakness.
+Chrysostom: He said not he that doth My will, but the will of my Father, for it was fit so to adapt it in the meanwhile to their weakness.
 But the one secretly implied the other, seeing the will of the Son is no other than the will of the Father.